ujjawal19s/movie-recommendation-system/README.md

-A content based movie recommendation system using cosine similarity This is a content-based movie recommendation system that uses cosine similarity to recommend movies based on their descriptions.
+This is a content-based movie recommendation system that uses cosine similarity to recommend movies based on their descriptions.
 The system calculates the similarity between movies using their textual descriptions and suggests movies that are most similar to a given movie.